 Under the bonnet is the same 1.6-litre petrol engine found in the previous model, but this latest iteration does get a new electric motor for a total of 180bhp, compared to 139bhp before.
-The size of the battery has been increased, too, meaning a longer electric-only range – up from 30 to 40 miles.
-CO2 has seen a reduction from 31g/km to just 23g/km on some models, and Kia claims fuel economy of up to 280mpg.
+The size of the battery has been increased, too, meaning a longer electric-only range – up from 30 miles to 40.
+CO2 emissions have been reduced from 31g/km to just 18g/km on some models, and Kia claims fuel economy of up to 353mpg.

-But, as always, don’t expect to see returns that high in reality, especially if you don’t top up the Niro’s battery whenever possible.
+But, as always, it’s unreasonable to expect to see returns that high in reality, especially if you don’t top up the Niro’s battery whenever possible.
 The same goes for the 40-mile claimed range; we expect closer to 30 miles of silent electric running is more achievable day-to-day.
-Either way, that still makes it more efficient than rivals like the MINI Countryman, Mercedes GLA and Renault Captur E-TECH plug-in hybrids.
+Either way, that still makes it more efficient than rivals such as the MINI Countryman, Mercedes GLA and Renault Captur E-TECH plug-in hybrids.

-The new Niro is longer, wider and taller than before as well, with much bolder styling than before.
-It borrows cues from the latest Sportage and Sorento SUVs, not to mention the flagship EV6.
+The new Niro is longer, wider and taller than before as well, with much bolder styling.
+It borrows cues from the latest Sportage and Sorento SUVs, as well as the flagship EV6.
 At the front you get a set of angular LED daytime running lights paired with a thin chrome strip above the slim grille.
 The Niro’s rear is now more squared-off and features boomerang-style vertical headlights.
 Contrasting C-pillars are available, too, should you wish to make your Niro stand out a bit more.

-The cabin has been overhauled, as well, and is certainly a step up from the original Niro.
-The sweeping dashboard design, soft touch surfaces and high-quality touch points help lift the cabin, though there are some cheaper plastics lower down – and the piano-black plastic on the centre console is susceptible to scratches and scuffs.
+The cabin has been overhauled, and is certainly a step up from the original Niro.
+The sweeping dashboard design, soft-touch surfaces and high-quality touch points help lift the cabin, although there are some cheaper plastics lower down – and the piano-black plastic on the centre console is susceptible to scratches and scuffs.

-The infotainment system is class-leading; entry-level models get a eight-inch central touchscreen with Apple CarPlay and Android Auto connectivity as standard, but top-of-the-range Niros feature a pair of 10.25-inch screens running Kia’s latest infotainment system.
+The infotainment system is class-leading; entry-level models get an eight-inch central touchscreen with Apple CarPlay and Android Auto connectivity as standard, while top-of-the-range Niros feature a pair of 10.25-inch screens running Kia’s latest infotainment system, including sat-nav.
 The user interface is intuitive and resolution is excellent.
 Our only major complaint with the setup is that responsiveness could be a little snappier.

-When it comes to practicality, the Niro PHEV’s rear seats can easily accommodate tall adults with head and kneeroom to spare, however the 11.1kWh battery for the hybrid system eats up a lot of boot space.
+When it comes to practicality, the Niro PHEV’s rear seats can easily accommodate tall adults with head and kneeroom to spare, although the 11.1kWh battery for the hybrid system does eat up a lot of boot space.
 In fact, the 348-litre boot is the smallest of the entire Niro line-up, with the fully electric Niro EV boasting a 475-litre load area.

 Around town, the PHEV’s electric motor provides a smooth driving experience and enough power for effortless acceleration.
 At higher speeds, the e-motor also helps take load off the combustion engine, which can become harsh at high revs and under hard acceleration.
 Still, the transition between petrol and electric power is seamless and the six-speed transmission is relatively smooth with the electric motor helping to mask some of the delay when it kicks down.
 There is some wind noise and tyre roar at motorway speeds, but overall the cabin feels fairly isolated.